purduesigbots/pros-docs/v5/getting-started/macos.rst

 1. If you do not already have Homebrew installed, install it by following the instructions on `their site <https://brew.sh>`_.
 This will take a while, and may prompt you to follow some additional instructions.
 2. Once you have Homebrew installed, run :code:`brew tap osx-cross/arm && brew install arm-gcc-bin` to register a repository with Homebrew that contains the toolchain used to build PROS projects, and then install the toolchain.
 3. Run :code:`brew tap purduesigbots/pros` to register the PROS Homebrew repository with Homebrew.
-4. Run :code:`brew cask install pros-editor` to install the PROS Editor (the CLI will also be installed).
+4. Run :code:`brew install --cask pros-editor` to install the PROS Editor (the CLI will also be installed).
 This may also take a while.
 5. (Optional) If you are planning to use the Vision Sensor, you will likely need to also install the VEX Vision Utility to set up signatures.
 Run :code:`brew install vcs-vision` to do this.
 Once installed, you'll be able to run the program by looking for "vcs_vision" in Spotlight.
 6. That's it!
 You can now start using PROS 3.